ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 collector to uniquely identify the PA task at hand.
 We will call it the *task id* in the remainder.

-[TODO: Decide how the `PATask` is negotiated.
+[TODO: Decide how the `PATask` is configured.
 Eventually this will be distributed, in an authenticated manner, from the collector the other parties.
 For now, we just assume this value is negotiated out-of-band.]